-Café Paraty | Very popular, you have to wait at peak times, but the tropical ambience with chilly live music is worth it!
+Café Paraty | Very popular, at peak times you have to wait, but the tropical ambience with chilling live music is worth it!
 Brazilian cuisine.
-Recommendation: Picanha (beef steak on special cut).
+Recommendation: Picanha (beef steak with special cut).

-Frida y Diego | Small Taqueria with live music in the evening, away from the hustle and bustle of the old town, with Mexican cuisine.
+Frida y Diego | Small taqueria with live music in the evening, away from the hustle and bustle of the old town, serving Mexican cuisine.

-Manuê Sucos | Actually a juice bar, but it is open until the evening and offers many fresh little things as acaí or Pao na chapa (toasted bread roll with cheese).
+Manuê Sucos | Actually a juice bar, but is open until evening and has many fresh little things like acaí or pão na chapa (toasted roll with cheese).
 Good and cheap.
-Could be the perfect workplace for nomads who want to do something on the way – laptops are not allowed, though.
+Could be the perfect workspace for nomads who want to get some work done on the go – laptops aren’t allowed, though.